britram/rains-prototype/draft-trammell-rains-protocol.md

-RAINS relies on runtime consistency checking to mitigate inconsistency: each server receiving an assertion, shard, or zone SHOULD, subject to resource constraints, ensure that it is consistent with other information it has, and if not, discard all assertions, shards, and zones in its cache, log the error, and send a 403 Inconsistent Message to the source of the message.
+RAINS relies on runtime consistency checking to mitigate inconsistency: each server receiving an assertion, shard, or zone SHOULD, subject to resource constraints, ensure that it is consistent with other information it has, and if not, discard all inconsistent assertions, shards, and zones in its cache, log the error, and send a 403 Inconsistent Message to the source of the message.

 ## Integrity and Confidentiality Protection